Admissions and Financial Aid

 The Program in the History of Science and Medicine requires an academic writing sample of not more than twenty-five pages, double spaced, to accompany the application.
 Normally, the writing sample should be based on research in primary source materials.
 Please note that applicants for the Program in History are required to write a book review for their application.
 This is not required for HSHM.

-The deadline for submission of the application for the History graduate program is December 15.
-Please note that the History Department no longer requires GRE scores from applicants.
+The deadline for submission of the application for the History of Science and Medicine graduate program is December 1.
+Please note that the History of Science and Medicine Program no longer requires GRE scores from applicants.
 Please do not self-report scores or have electronic scores sent to the Graduate School.
 Scores will not be reviewed.
-(GRE scores for The Program in History of Science & Medicine are optional.)

 Applicants should have a strong undergraduate background in history and/or a science relevant to their graduate interests.
 Outstanding performance in any field relevant to the program will be taken into consideration.